junian/gonetweet/docs/README.md

 Fill the `.env` content based on your Twitter / X API credentials.

+Then run `./gonetweet` to delete tweets automatically.

+Use `cron` job to run the binary for every minute.

 ## Examples

 Use hashtag to schedule the deletion.